rcalix1/Deep-learning-ML-and-tensorflow/ReinforcementLearning/DeepQAP/DeepQAP2.0/README.md

 # Deep Q AP 2.0
-Deep Q AP 2.0 is an implementation of DQN learning for automated flight using x-plane 11 and xpc.
+Deep Q AP (Auto Pilot) 2.0 is an implementation of DQN learning for automated flight using x-plane 11 and xpc.
 This version (2.0) provides the basic pipeline for the environment and 1 module for aircraft in flight stabilization.
 Basic DQN (Deep Q Network) learning functionality is also provided.